storyprotocol/documentation/docs/Concepts/royalty-module/ip-royalty-vault.md

 Revenue Tokens can also move from a vault to another vault via the functions `claimByTokenBatchAsSelf` or `claimBySnapshotBatchAsSelf` located in the `IpRoyaltyVault.sol` contract.
 For route 3 to be possible the vault that is claiming revenue tokens needs to own Royalty Tokens of the vault being claimed from.
 Route 3 can be particularly useful when used together with external royalty policies.

+Vaults can only claim from other vaults if those other vaults belong to IPs in the same derivative chain.
+If a vault owns royalty tokens from an IP but it is not an ancestor of that IP, it is not possible to claim rewards with those royalty tokens.

 ### Snapshots

 One thing to note is that when an inflow to a vault occurs through any of the routes mentioned above the value is considered pending.
 Once the `snapshot`  function is called that pending value is recognized.